Associate AIA, LEED Green Associate, Associate

-Since joining Pappageorge Haymes Partners in 2000, Robert has specialized in residential historic renovations, playing a key role in all project phases.
+Robert has specialized in residential historic renovations since joining Pappageorge Haymes Partners (PH) in 2000.
 His deep appreciation of quality architecture supports a design approach that seeks to preserve the historic integrity of existing buildings while seamlessly integrating new development.